 Added to these there are several other benefits such as increased agility, speed, and body coordination.

-The overhead press is one of the best barbell exercises to improve your mobility and build your upper body strength.
+The overhead press is one of the best barbell exercises and Transition Personal Training to improve your mobility and build your upper body strength.
 Do check your shoulder mobility before you proceed with this exercise.
 Keep completely still before you slowly lift your arms overhead.
 Ensure that your arms can quite easily get in line with your ears and then lift the barbell off the rack and rest it in your hands around your collarbone.

 To pass the bar over your forehead, squeeze butt and tilt your head back before driving up the barbell towards the ceiling.
 Return your head back to the neutral position and then slowly lower the bar back down onto your shoulders.

 The benefits of the overhead press are several and varied.
 They increased the size and strength of the shoulder muscles, the triceps, abdominal muscles, lower back, and trapezius muscles besides improving your core strength and stabilizing your spine.
 This is one of the small barbell exercises you can include in your routine even while working out at home.

 These are a few barbell exercises you can do either at home or at the gym to burn fat easily once you do them regularly.